Live at Joe’s Pub

 Shunzo Ohno’s experiences with Art Blakey, Gil Evans, Wayne Shorter and Herbie Hancock cast an influence resulting with a force of anticipation and fresh vitality.
 ReNew embraces a diverse spectrum of generations, masterful interplay and interpretations of music.
 Each of the compositions, confront life’s uncharted circumstances both on global and personal conditions.
 This recording illuminates vigor, dignity, hope and freedom with a renewed spirit.

-For Runner
+for Runner

 ALLEN SCOTT